Research Prototype Authentication

 r_k ← challenge() for k=0..34 ← query indices

-Timing-safe comparisons All commitment checks use crypto.timingSafeEqual (Phase 3) Side-channel
+Timing-safe comparisons All commitment checks use crypto.timingSafeEqual (Phase 3) Implementation hardening

 From Password to Commitment

-Step-by-step walkthrough of Pattern 2 — the primary auth mode — showing exactly how a user's password is transformed into a stored commitment the server can verify, without the password or Argon2id output ever leaving the client.
+Step-by-step walkthrough of Pattern 2 — the primary auth mode — showing how a browser-side Argon2id result is transformed into a stored peppered commitment.
+The password is not sent; the proof body and encoded KDF output are request-scoped credential material and must be discarded after verification.

 Key insight: The server stores C = Poseidon(mimc_output, serverPepper).
-The client proves (via STARK) that it knows a password whose Argon2id output, when run through MiMC-7, produces mimc_output.
-The server then applies the pepper itself — the client never computes or sees C.
+The client runs Argon2id locally, then the prototype proof verifies the downstream MiMC/FRI consistency wrapper over that KDF-derived witness.
+The server applies the pepper itself — the client never computes or sees C.

 1